wpswings/membership-for-woocommerce/README.txt

 [**Download Now !!**](https://downloads.wordpress.org/plugin/membership-for-woocommerce.zip)

-== WHAT’S INCLUDED IN OUR FREE MEMBERSHIP FOR WOOCOMMERCE PLUGIN ==
+== WHAT’S INCLUDED IN OUR FREE WORDPRESS MEMBERSHIP PLUGIN FOR WOOCOMMERCE PLUGIN ==

 WooCommerce store owners already have so much to handle.
 And we want to simplify things for you to the bare minimum.
 So, we exhibit to you the most appropriate and must-have features for your membership website.
 This free Membership plugin brings you: